halishaah/COMP-440-DATABASE-DESIGN/README.md

 # JavaWebProject

 This project is the project of Comp440 CSUN Fall 2021.
+On the vey first stage, it is a only website like you can check the user table and initlize the database.
+There's no magnificent frameworks like SSH.
+There will be more details add into the project.

 # Tools